Current levels of drug and alcohol use

 Employers need to be aware of this and ensure that any changes to their pre-existing drug and alcohol testing policies and procedures are documented and implemented fairly and safely.

 How to make sure your drug and alcohol testing procedures are safe

 Safe drug and alcohol testing is possible including on-site rapid drug and alcohol testing, with the use of appropriate PPE, increased hygiene measures, environmental cleaning and social distancing as per UK government guidelines

 Key points to consider for safer drug and alcohol testing:

-- Use appropriate PPE including ideally a surgical face mask for the collector and or face visor for the collector and wear gloves.
+- Use appropriate PPE including ideally a surgical face mask for the collector and or face visor for the collector and always wear gloves.
 A disposable apron or gown will help to protect clothing.

 - Consider a drug test kit design which avoids or reduces sample handling or transfers (direct or barrel saliva drug test kit, sealed cup urine drug test kit)